anilmc02/MERN-CONTACT-FORM/README.md

 MERN Contact Form
 This is a contact form built using the MERN (MongoDB, Express, React, Node.js) stack.
-It allows users to submit their contact details which are saved in a MongoDB database.
+It allows users to submit their contact details, which are saved in a MongoDB database.
 The application provides a frontend for submitting contact information and a backend API for handling form submissions.

 Features
 Frontend built with React